tiffanynguyenSF/techcrunch-scraper/README.md

 ## Features

-- Automated News Summarization
-- Targeted Categories: Venture, Startups, and Artificial Intelligence
+- Compilation of relevant news articles
-- Data Organization in Excel
+- Download summarized news in an Excel file for further analysis
-- Customizable for user preferences

 ## Future Work